marselshow/marscoin/README.md

 ## Source of the online wallet and miner

-This repository contains the code for the **fully static** Duino-Coin websites located at [https://wallet.duinocoin.com](https://wallet.duinocoin.com).
+This repository contains the code for the **fully static** Mars-Coin websites located at [https://marscoin.marselshow.repl.co/](https://marscoin.marselshow.repl.co/).

 ## License